 An introduction to the art of communicative preaching and speaking.
 The techniques of oral communication, voice production, articulation and sermonizing will be given detailed attention.
 Fall, Spring.
-Prerequisite: None.
-Three semester hours

 PRACTICAL THEOLOGY 2351.
 SCIENCE AND THEOLOGY: INTEGRATING CHRISTIANITY AND CONTEMPORARY SCIENCE.

 This course is designed to promote critical thinking concerning the relationship between theology and science and how they impact our thinking about various issues.
 This course will be cross-credited with Science 2351.
 Spring, even years.